 - The UTBC will have an output tax liability of \$120 on the membership supply to Manu. - The UTBC will have an input tax deduction of \$45 on its spending on electrical services. - Manu will have an output tax liability of \$45 in relation to his supply of electrical services to the UTBC. - Manu will not be entitled to an input tax deduction on his spending on UTBC levies.
-This is because the services received are not used for, or available for use in, making taxable supplies.
-Manu apartment is solely his place of residence.
+This is because the services received are not used for the principal purpose of making taxable supplies.
+Manu's apartment is solely his place of residence.